signalkinetics/MITO_Codebase/README.md

 4. Run `python3 setup.py --install` to run the install.
 Please note:
     1. This installs numpy 1.24.3, which is required for PSBody.
 If you are not planning to run the simulation, you can use a different version of numpy by changing requirements.txt.
     2. This setup will install requirements as needed, depending on the settings in param.json.
 It will only install GPU requirements if use_cuda is true, and it will only install simulation/segmentation requirements if use_simulation/use_segmentation are true.
 Please update params.json accordingly before running python3 setup.py
+    3. This setup assumes c++11.
+If your environment uses a different version of C++, please change line 51 in setup.py to match your environment.
+(Note: this only applies if you are planning to use a GPU for processing.)

 ## Accessing Data
 Our data is stored on a hugging face repository.
 To clone a copy of this repository, please follow these steps: